cloudsoft/node-with-dynamo/docs/3-sensors.md

 We used the simple built-in `duration` field so that this tutorial doesn't need you to set up external monitoring, but often in the real world this type of metric will come from a third-party monitoring tool.
 The exact same principles apply, a workflow step pulls the data from the monitoring source or sources, with an `http` call or using `shell` or `ssh` script or container.
 You will see examples of this below.

-**Note:** Because it is used so frequently in operations and compliance, Maeztro understands `duration` as a first-class type, along with `timestamp`.
+> **_NOTE:_** Because it is used so frequently in operations and compliance, Maeztro understands `duration` as a first-class type, along with `timestamp`.
 This is used here for the `period`, and as we'll see very shortly, these types can also be used for mathematics where things are time-sensitive.

 ![sensors-latency](imgs/3-2-latency.png)